-If all you took away from that is, “What the fuck is conscious media?” you’re not alone!
+If all you took away from that is, “What is conscious media?” you’re not alone!
 Gaia describes itself as a combination of four primary channels: Seeking Truth, Transformation, Alternative Healing, and Yoga.
 I was prepared to transcend my mortal shell and reach Samadhi, so I signed up for a 90-day package and started streaming.

 I’ll start with the yoga section because it’s one of the biggest and best parts of the service.
 It’s also a big part of Gaia’s marketing and advertising for the subscription.
 You likely found out about Gaia because you post about yoga and/or follow others in the yoga community.
 The yoga category is broken up into the following sub-categories: